REGION_ID is an abbreviated code that Google assigns

 possible entries for each URL for your app.
 Depending on the load on the proxies

-between your users and your app, this can decrease the cache hit rate.
-Also,
+between your users and your app, this can decrease how often your app serves a

-note that for the 24 hours after adding a new batch of users to a version, they
+cached result.
+In addition, for the 24 hours after adding a new batch of users

 Vary: Cookie technique doesn't work in all circumstances.
 In general, if